Home / Use Cases / Audiences / Journalists

 Bylines connect to personal records

-Your name appears on every story you publish.
-That same name, combined with your city, is all a data broker needs to surface your home address, phone number, and household members.
-The more you publish, the more discoverable the connection becomes.
+Your name appears on every story.
+Name plus city is all a broker needs to surface your home address, phone, and household members.
+The more you publish, the more discoverable the connection.

 Threat levels shift with story cycles